 Any part of a lump sum redundancy payment that comes from salary, bonuses, PILON, or holiday pay does count as relevant UK earnings.
 However, only the part of the actual redundancy payment over the tax-exempt threshold of £30,000 will be classed as employment income and count as relevant UK earnings.

-How do I calculate how much of the redundancy payment can be paid into a pension plan?
+How do I calculate how much of the redundancy payment counts as relevant UK earnings?

 Let's look at an example where an individual receives a lump sum payment on redundancy that's made up as follows: